 Tips: Require precision language: "Step forward three inches," not "Go forward a bit."
 This develops standardized communication protocols transferable to risk-averse environments.

-12. Puzzle Piece Scramble Negotiation
+12. Puzzle Piece Negotiation

 Multiple teams get large puzzles with pieces mixed into a central container.
 One person at a time retrieves a piece.
 If it doesn't belong to their puzzle, they negotiate a trade with another team.